limachar/JavaEE_TodoLists/README.md

 2. Register a new account or log in with an existing one.
 3. Create, update, and manage your ToDo lists and items.

-## Contributing
-Contributions are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md) before submitting pull requests.

-## License
-This project is licensed under the [MIT License](LICENSE).